The Visual Archive

 Tutorial: Using Photoshop to create the Urban Type Collages.
 Get the password from Canvas.

-• Use your images to create 7 collages each of them using one of the “Principles of Visual Language” as a guiding method.
+• OPtional: Use your images to create 7 collages each of them using one of the “Principles of Visual Language” as a guiding method.

 • 1.
 7×7 inches, black on white only.